Exactly solvable Schr\"odinger operators related to the hypergeometric equation: Hypergeometric Hamiltonians of the second kind

-Again, it is natural to interpret this operator as acting on functions on an interval whose endpoints are singularities of the hypergeometric equations.
-In each of these cases we perform the Liouville transformation, which yields a 1-dimensional Hamiltonian.
+{\red We have interpreted \eqref{riem3} as the eigenequation of the operator $K_{\kappa,\mu}$ with eigenvalue $-\delta$.
+Again, we will reinterpret this operator as acting on functions on an interval whose endpoints are singularities of the hypergeometric equations.} In each of these cases we perform the Liouville transformation, which yields a 1-dimensional Hamiltonian.
 We will consider three cases: \begin{enumerate} \item $z\in\frac12+\i\rr$, which leads to an operator on $L^2]0,\pi[$, which we call the {\em spherical hypergeometric Hamiltonian of the 2nd kind}; \item $z\in]-\infty,0[$, which leads to an operator on $L^2]0,\infty[$ which we call the {\em hyperbolic hypergeometric Hamiltonian of the 2nd kind}; \item $z\in]0,1[$, which leads to an operator on $L^2(\rr)$, which we call {\em the deSitterian hypergeometric Hamiltonian of the 2nd kind}. \end{enumerate}